-SCOs that increase number of individuals served between 1/1/2023-6/30/2023 are eligible for one-time payments of \$7,500 for each accepted referral of an individual with a new Targeted Services Management, or 1915(c) HCBS eligibility determination within the past 6 months.
+SCOs that increase # of individuals served between 1/1/23-6/30/23 are eligible for 1x payments of \$7,500 for each accepted referral of an individual with a new Targeted Services Management, or 1915(c) HCBS eligibility determination within the past 6 months.

-ODPs expected maximum amount represents a percentage of the aggregated and is 10% for SC services.
-Individual payment amounts were determined by projecting the number of consumers expected to fall in the various incentive categories.
+ODPs expected maximum amount represents a % of the aggregated & is 10% for SC services.
+Individual payment amounts were determined by projecting the # of consumers expected to fall in the various incentive categories.

-Program expansion status is determined by reviewing the number of participants served in December 2022 and comparing to participants served between 1/1/23 and 6/30/23.
+Program expansion status is determined by reviewing the # of participants served in 12/22 & comparing to participants served between 1/1/23 & 6/30/23.